-iVideo Gifts is initially available only for iOS devices in the US App Store.
-An Android version will be released soon in the Google Play Store.
+iVideo Gifts is available for iOS devices in the US App Store and Android devices in the Google Play Store.

 It is anticipated that in 2017 iVideo will be expanded to serve the e-payments market.
 These new markets present multiple significant revenue opportunities to monetize the iVideo business.